-Resistiveness Components Tips to gather the correct information behavior fit the definition of Ask questions such as: What does the customer not want to do?
+Resistiveness Components Tips to gather the correct information behavior fit the definition of Is the behavior inappropriately stubborn and uncooperative Ask questions such as:What does the customer not want to do?
 What is the reason the customer does not want to do that activity?
-Is it reasonable for the customer to not want to do the activity?
+Is it reasonable for the customer to not want

+to do the activity?

 How is this behavior inappropriate?

-What does the customer do that shows she is being uncooperative or stubborn?
+• What does the customer do that shows she is being uncooperative or stubborn?

 Is the customer able to follow directions or advocate for himself?

 Are the reasons for resistance rational?

-Determine the intensity of the Ask questions such as: intervention needed, and how much time and What do you do when the customer resists? effort the intervention takes.
+Determine the Ask questions such as:

+intensity of the intervention needed, and how much time and • What do you do when the customer resists?

+effort the intervention takes.
 How often do you have to do that?

+intervention takes.
 How does the customer respond to you doing that?

 How well does the intervention work?

 What happens if you do not intervene?

 What happens if the intervention does not work?

-Determine the frequency of Consider the past 90 days.
-Ask questions such as: the behavior ou days.
+Consider the past Ask questions such as:

+frequency of the behavior 90 days.
 How often does the behavior occur?

 Who is affected?

 What triggers the behavior, if known?